ISSResearch/Data-Collection-Tool/docs/users.md

 ## Permissions
 Permissions are managed per project under:
-Project → Edit tab → USER VISIBILITY
+Project → Edit tab → `USER VISIBILITY`

 There you’ll see a list of users and a cross-table of permissions.
-Click SUBMIT VISIBILITY to save changes.
+Click `SUBMIT VISIBILITY` to save changes.

 <!-- <img src="/docs/assets/" alt="permissions"> -->

 Permission types:
-- Can view project – appears in list and is accessible
+- `Can view project` – appears in list and is accessible
-- Can upload – access to upload and goal tabs
+- `Can upload` – access to upload and goal tabs
-- Can view files – access to validation; sees own uploads only
+- `Can view files` – access to validation; sees own uploads only
-- Can validate – full access to validation; can edit labels
+- `Can validate` – full access to validation; can edit labels
-- Can view stats – access to statistics
+- `Can view stats` – access to statistics
-- Can download – access to download
+- `Can download` – access to download
-- Can edit – access to edit; can modify project
+- `Can edit` – access to edit; can modify project

+---

-## ✅ Next Step
+### ✅ Next Step

 [Uploads](/docs/uploads.md)